What is Traumatic or Complicated Grief?

 It is important to have support for traumatic grief such as when you have been bereaved by suicide.
 This may be through family, friends and your other support networks and professional support can also be really beneficial.

-Our Gloucestershire Support After Suicide Service is here to provide free support to anyone aged 18 and over in Gloucestershire who have been bereaved by suicide.
-We provide 121 practical and emotional support, bereavement support groups, an online bereavement support community forum and bereavement counselling.
+Our Surrey Support After Suicide Service is here to provide free support to anyone aged 18 and over in Surrey who has been bereaved by suicide.
+We provide 121 practical and emotional support, bereavement support groups.
 We can also put you in touch with other support services that may be able to offer you additional help and support.

 To find out more please get in touch with us at: